MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/cannot-empty-deleted-items-folder-in-groups.md

 5. Right-click the group, select **Create new subfolder**, enter any name for the folder, and then select **OK**.

    > [!NOTE]
    > If the **Create new subfolder** option is grayed out, check whether you used the group owner credentials to sign in to Outlook on the web.
-If you are not an owner of the group, contact an owner for support to resolve this issue.
+If you aren't an owner of the group, contact an owner for support to resolve this issue.
 Group owners can [grant permission](/microsoft-365/enterprise/manage-folders-and-rules-feature#enable-member-permission-option) for group members to create folders, rename folders, and delete messages.

 6. After the built-in Deleted Items folder appears, select the folder, select **Select all messages** at the top of the message list, and then select **Empty folder**.